The European Interests: Redefining the European Debate

 About the Project

 The European Interest(s): Redefining the European Debate is a project carried out by the German Marshall Fund with kind support from Stiftung Mercator and has been running since September 2020.
 A consortium of European experts has contributed to a first definition of the European Interest(s), , subsequently evaluated through a consultation by a group of European residents.
 The input provided during the citizens’ consultation held in September of this year has been integrated into the final publication.
 After hosting two launch events in Berlin and Brussels, the flagship publication will be presented at a series of public events in other major European capitals.

-Phase 1: Defining the European interest(s)
+Phase 1: Defining the European Interest(s)

-Phase 1 of the project focuses on developing a sophisticated yet practically useful definition of the European interests.
-This includes the formation of a European Interest Study Group charged with providing input on the definition of the European interest(s).
-The members are selected from the expert community (think tankers, academics, former diplomats, and politicians).
-A select group of European citizens will then be asked to comment on a first definition to ensure that it also matches what they view as their interests.
-The German Marshall Fund will release a flagship publication offering a detailed definition of the European Interests, including the rationale behind its claims.
+Phase 1 of the project focused on developing a sophisticated yet practical definition of the European interests, which included the formation of a European Interest Study Group charged with providing input on the definition.
+The members were selected from the expert community (think tankers, academics, former diplomats, and politicians).
+Subsequently, a select group of European citizens was asked to comment on a first definition to ensure that it also matched what they viewed as their interests.
+The German Marshall Fund has released a flagship publication offering a detailed definition of the European interests, including the rationale behind its claims.

 Phase 2: Launching the European Interest(s)

-Phase 3: Working the European Interest(s)
+Phase 3: Putting the European Interest(s) to Use

-In Phase 3 the project operationalizes the definition of the European Interest(s) by using it as the standard against which policy decisions and proposals around Europe are measured and assessed.
-This assessment would come in form of a “rolling index”: a series of publications over an extended period of time co-authored by analysts from all over Europe, using the defined standard again and again to evaluate political decisions against the European interest.
+In Phase 3, the project operationalizes the definition of the European Interest(s) by using it as the standard against which policy decisions and proposals around Europe are measured and assessed.
+This assessment would come in the form of a “rolling index”: a series of publications over an extended period co-authored by analysts from all over Europe, using the defined standard again and again to evaluate political decisions against the European interest.